Updated May 9, 2023

 Data Validation in Excel

-Data validation is a feature in MS Excel used to control what a user can enter in a cell of an excel sheet.
-Like, restrict entries in a sheet, such as a date range or whole numbers only.
-We can even create dropdowns as well, which saves un-necessary space and shows the values in a single cell.
-Also, we can create a customized message which will appear user insert any incorrect value or an incorrect format.
+Data validation is a feature in MS Excel used to control what a user can enter in a cell of an Excel sheet.
+For restricts the entries in a sheet, such as a date range or whole numbers only.
+We can even create dropdowns, which save unnecessary space and shows the values in a single cell.
+Also, we can create a customized message which will appear user inserts any incorrect value or an incorrect format.

-As an example, A user can specify a meeting scheduled between 9:00 AM and 6:00 PM.
+For example, A user can specify a meeting between 9:00 AM and 6:00 PM.

-As we can use data validation in excel to make sure a value is a positive number, a date between 15 and 30, make sure a date occurs in the next 30 days, or make sure a text entry is less than 25 characters etc.
+We can use data validation in Excel to ensure a value is a positive number, a date between 15 and 30, a date that occurs in the next 30 days, a text entry is less than 25 characters, etc.

 Locate in MS Excel